 VoIP reduces operating expenses enough to pay for itself in the near term.
 And it can save the company a whole lot of money going forward.
 Here are several statistics to help you prove the point:

 - A business that adopts VoIP technology can expect to see between 50% and 75% cost reduction.
 And businesses with 30 users using a new VoIP system save around $1,200 per month.
 (Harbor Network)

 - Small businesses that switch to VoIP reduce their local call costs by up to 40%, and international call costs by up to 90%.
 (TechCo)

 - Businesses can save up to 75% on communication if they opt for VoIP.
 (BullsEye Telecom, 2017)

 4. The Best Practice: Show, Don’t Tell

 If there are any blockers in your path to convince your boss, let us help.
-Contact us here and we’ll see if we can help your team decide to join the thousands of business enjoying the cost-savings, ease and flexibility of VoIP technology.
+Contact us here and we’ll see if we can help your team decide to join the thousands of businesses enjoying the cost-savings, ease, and flexibility of VoIP technology.